-Sysco is committed to providing highly qualified teams of safety professionals who support each of our operating locations.
-We support continuing education and the attainment of industry certifications.
-Our team’s certifications and designations include: Certified Safety Professionals, Associates in Risk Management, Associates in Claims, Certified Safety and Health experts, Safety Health & Environmental Professional and Certified Occupational Health Nurses.
-Focusing on prevention through the creation of a safety culture, they provide safety leadership, strategic advice and subject matter expertise to our management teams regarding the implementation and management of safety policies, safety processes, training and audit functions.
+Sysco is committed to ensuring that each one of our operating locations is supported by a safety lead – a qualified safety professional.
+In FY2016, we implemented a direct reporting relationship for our safety leads to the operating company president and a dotted line to corporate safety, along with a standardized job description focused on prevention.
+Safety leads are assessed against the job description and we also require continuing education and the attainment of certain industry certifications.
+Our team’s certifications and designations include: Certified Safety Professionals, Associates in Risk Management, Associates in Claims, Certified Safety and Health experts, Safety Health & Environmental Professionals and Certified Occupational Health Nurse Specialists.
+Focusing on prevention through the creation of a safety culture, they provide safety leadership, strategic advice and subject matter expertise to our management teams regarding the implementation and management of safety policies, safety processes, and training.

-We continue to perform below the Bureau of Labor Statistics industry average for wholesale food distributors of 5.0 OSHA recordable injuries per 100 employees, and 4.1 DART (injuries resulting in Days Away/Restricted/Transfer duty).
-Our teams continue to identify the root causes of driving injuries and accidents and implement targeted programs that can drive continuous improvement to achieve our Vision Zero goal.
-Importantly, employee engagement and improved policies and practices helped us sustain our goal of zero occupational fatalities since 2011.
+We continue to perform better than the Bureau of Labor Statistics industry averages for wholesale food distributors for OSHA recordable injuries per 100 employees, and DART (injuries resulting in Days Away/Restricted/Transfer duty).
+See Performance for more information.
+Our teams continue to identify the root causes of driving injuries and accidents and implement targeted programs that can drive continuous improvement to achieve our safety goals.

 We strive to meet and exceed all regulatory safety standards established by OSHA as well as our internal standards established to promote a safe work environment.
 Safety incidents that occur are investigated to identify causal factors, develop and implement solutions to prevent their recurrence, and track corrective actions.
-Our Regional and Corporate safety professionals partner with operating companies to train management personnel, assist in the accident investigation process and liaise with regulators including OSHA, DOT and the EPA.
-We utilize a Quarterly Compliance Certification process to monitor and track Opco performance to Federal, State and internal compliance standards.
+Our Corporate safety professionals partner with operating companies to train management personnel, assist in the accident investigation process and liaise with regulators including OSHA, Department of Transportation (DOT) and the Environmental Protection Agency (EPA).

 For our work providing the National Safety Council’s Defensive Driving courses online to our associates and their family members, the National Safety Council named Sysco a Trend Setter for DDC Online in FY2014.
 This award recognizes employers for their commitment to safety through encouraging participation in a Defensive Driving Course and providing access to Defensive Driving Courses online.

-We developed an environmental risk ranking system for all Sysco facilities and have completed comprehensive environmental audits at ten of our operating companies that ranked in our top 25%.
+We developed an environmental risk ranking system for all Sysco facilities and have completed comprehensive environmental audits at forty-nine of our operating companies.
 Action plans were developed to address the audit findings, and all identified issues were resolved.

 Sysco provides OSHA required training as well as job-specific training for all associates and management.
 Associates receive health and safety training including effective coaching and engagement training during their initial orientation as well as ongoing, job-specific training.
 We conduct training through classroom orientation, retraining & recertification, one-on-one retraining and online through Sysco Interactive University.